Eppo-exp/eppo-docs/docs/feature-flags/risk.md

 - All Eppo SDKs cache configurations locally (implementation dependent on SDKs) so that assignments can be near instant.
 - We use a highly available, globally distributed CDN to deliver our flag configurations.
 In most cases update propagation times are less than 10 seconds.

-## What else does Eppo do to make sure the service is resilient?
+## What else does Eppo do to ensure the service is resilient?

-- All our SDKs are designed to be resilient in case there is an issue in the API requests, to make sure a seamless experience on your side.
+All our SDKs are designed to be resilient in case there is an issue in the API requests, to make sure a seamless experience on your side.

-- Client SDKs:
+#### Client SDKs

 - These SDKs use the freshest values if it’s able to reach our CDN.
 - If not, then they use cached value from a previous fetch, if available.
 - If not, then they will return the value `null`, which we recommend handling explicitly by delivering your default experience.
 This means the worst case scenario your users will see your default experiences.

-- Server SDKs:
+#### Server SDKs

 - These SDKs use the freshest values on initialization and cache those values in memory.
 - If not, then they will return the value `null`, which we recommend handling explicitly by delivering your default experience.
 This means the worst case scenario your users will see your default experiences.

 ## What kind of automated testing does Eppo do?